EugenMayer/officeconverter/README.md

     # or dev mode with swagger and a debugger on 5001
     docker run --memory 512m --name converter-dev --rm -p 5001:5001 -p 8080:8080 eugenmayer/kontextwork-converter:development

+## Development

+You can either use the IDE task or the local gradle

+    ./gradlew -Pdev bootRun

+Or even better, use the development container.
+You will not need any LibreOffice/Gradle installed locally

+     make start-src # basically just docker-compose up

+This fires up a docker container, mounts your source.
+To auto-rebuild and auto-restart he app very quick do this

+     make watch
+     # or just run ./watch.sh localy

 ## Debugging

 Of course you can just start using your IDE and debug that, but if you want to debug inside the docker container

     make start

-And now connect(attach) to localhost 8000 for debugging `eugenmayer/kontextwork-converter:development` has a default remote debugging port enabled on 8000
+And now connect(attach) to localhost 5001 for debugging `eugenmayer/kontextwork-converter:development` has a default remote debugging port enabled on 5001

 ## REST endpoints

 Start the project and access `http://localhost:8080/swagger-ui.html` to browse, inspect and try the REST endpoints.